siancu/docker-hy.github.io/pages/part0.md

 And here I just want to see my stuff ... try the second time.

+And now the pipeline should actually work ...

 ### Prerequisites ###

 Attendees need to have computers with admin/superuser privileges.
 Attendees are also expected to have a general understanding of software development and experience with a CLI of their choice.